Exodus-Mobility/docs/docs/zcore.md

     ```

 5. create githiub pull request agains master, get a review and after being approved merge the changes to master.
-6. When the changes are merged to master the CI/CD pipline kicks on an automatically deploys your changes.
+6. When the changes are merged to master the CI/CD pipline kicks in and automatically deploys your changes.
 7. When the deploy is complete your new endpoint should be available to the ussd app via `GET http://internal-backend-892516406.me-south-1.elb.amazonaws.com/api/example_url`